Human Waste Disposal in the Backcountry: How to pee and poop in the woods

 Standard catholing guidelines should be followed.

-Digging a cathole is the last resort.
+Digging a cathole up there is the last resort.
 “If you have to do it, move a big rock and dig under that large rock, rather than plunking your trowel down on delicate vegetation,” he said.

-If you need to pee above tree line, urinate on rocks or bare ground, not on plants.
+If you need to pee above tree line, urinate on rocks or bare ground, not on fragile plants.

 - First, pack it out.
-This is the preferred option, since poop can remain frozen in winter (which means you won't have to deal with any odor.
+This is the preferred option, since poop can remain frozen in winter.
+It also means you won't have to deal with any odor.

-“The key is, you've got to look at your map and make sure you're not dumping near a creek,” Lawhon said.
-And keep in mind that if you choose the third option, you're throwing LNT objectives three and four (aesthetics and decomposition) out the window.
+“The key is, you've got to look at your map and make sure you're not dumping near a creek or other water source,” Lawhon said.
+And keep in mind that if you choose the third option, you're throwing the Leave No Trace human waste objectives three and four (aesthetics and decomposition) out the window.

 As for peeing, cover any spots of yellow snow and pee away from water sources.